-An Open-label, First-in-human, Dose-escalation/Expansion Study of SAR443579 Administered as Single Agent by Intravenous Infusion in Participants With Relapsed or Refractory Acute Myeloid Leukemia (R/R AML), B-cell Acute Lymphoblastic Leukemia (B-ALL) or High Risk-myelodysplasia (HR-MDS) SAR443579
+An Open-label, First-in-human, Dose-escalation/Expansion Study of SAR443579 Administered as Single Agent by Intravenous Infusion in Adult and Pediatric Participants With Relapsed or Refractory Acute Myeloid Leukemia (R/R AML), B-cell Acute Lymphoblastic Leukemia (B-ALL), High Risk-myelodysplasia (HR-MDS), or Blastic Plasmacytoid Dendritic Cell Neoplasm (BPDCN) SAR443579

 What's the purpose of this trial?